Human trafficking in Venezuela

-Venezuela is a source, transit, and destination country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
-Venezuela's political, economic, and social concerns contribute to the factors and types of human trafficking in the country.
+In 2011 Venezuela was a source, transit, and destination country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
+Venezuela's political, economic, and social concerns contributed to the factors and types of human trafficking in the country.
 In particular, the severe poverty in Venezuela has increased the rate of human trafficking.
 Venezuelan women and girls are trafficked within the country for sexual exploitation, lured from poor regions in the nation's interior to urban and tourist areas.
 Victims are recruited through false job offers and subsequently forced into prostitution or conditions of labor exploitation.
 Child prostitution in urban areas and child sex tourism in resort destinations such as Margarita Island appear to be growing.
 Venezuelan women and girls are trafficked for commercial sexual exploitation to Western Europe and Mexico, in addition to Caribbean destinations such as Trinidad and Tobago, Aruba, and the Dominican Republic.
 Men, women, and children from Colombia, Peru, Ecuador, Brazil, the Dominican Republic, and the People's Republic of China are trafficked to and through Venezuela and may be subjected to commercial sexual exploitation and forced labor.
-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017, a category for countries whose governments do not fully comply with the minimum standards and are not making significant efforts to do so.